-Advanced Placement Spanish Language and Culture (1581): This course is designed to develop the four language skills at a high level of proficiency and accuracy and to prepare the students for the Spanish Language and Culture Advanced Placement examination in May.
+This course is designed to develop the four language skills at a high level of proficiency and accuracy and to prepare the students for the Spanish Language and Culture Advanced Placement examination in May.
 Students will deepen their knowledge not only of the Spanish language, but also the culture of countries where Spanish is spoken.
 Those students who are successful on the AP exam may receive college standing and/or credits for their outstanding high school performance.

-Mandarin (Chinese)
+MANDARIN (CHINESE)

-Mandarin 1 (1602): This course is an introduction to Mandarin and the Chinese-speaking world.
+This course is an introduction to Mandarin and the Chinese-speaking world.
 Students study pronunciation, intonation, basic grammar and idioms, and develop an elementary vocabulary.
 The aim is to develop students' listening and speaking skills and for students to acquire a basic level of fluency.
 The course also includes the reading and writing of simple texts.

-Mandarin 2 (1612, 1621): This course for students who began their study of Mandarin in middle school and are entering grade 9; or for students entering grade 10, who are continuing with their Mandarin studies after completing Mandarin 1.
+This course is for students who began their study of Mandarin in middle school and are entering grade 9; or for students entering grade 10, who are continuing with their Mandarin studies after completing Mandarin 1.
 This course builds on Mandarin 1 and is designed to develop the four language skills.
 In addition to the core content found in the textbook, students will read selected works from Rhythm & Rhyme and do hands-on projects.
 Students will also learn about the culture of China and Chinese speaking countries.

-Mandarin 3 (1631, 1622): This course is a continuation of Mandarin 2, and is designed to further develop the four language skills.
+This course is a continuation of Mandarin 2, and is designed to further develop the four language skills.
 Students will achieve greater proficiency through reading more complex Mandarin, reporting on news from the Chinese-speaking world, and carrying out projects.
-Students also learn how to type Chinese characters in good speed.
+Students also learn how to type Chinese characters at a good speed.

-Mandarin 4 (1641, 1632): This course builds on Mandarin 3 as students further develop the four language skills.
+This course builds on Mandarin 3 as students further develop the four language skills.
 Students will read more complex Mandarin texts and students' will further develop their writing skills through journals, compositions and/or short essays.
 Students will also report on news from the Chinese-speaking world and regularly type in Chinese characters.